4n0nh4x0r/watchfox/README.md

 # WatchFox
 Watchfox is a system that is supposed to be used as a discord server watchdog, but as fox
+Reporting users is being done via my website: [watchfox.kitsunes.eu](https://watchfox.kitsunes.eu)

 ## Installation